 Veggetti is a hand-operated pasta maker which allows you to create pasta from vegetables.
 Read our Veggetti reviews from editors and readers.

+Veggetti is a simple device which makes “pasta” from squash or zucchini.
 The official website is buyveggetti.com, which was registered in September 2013.
-Below is a screen capture of the website, taken in February 2014:
+Below is the Veggetti we purchased in February 2014.

 How much does Veggetti cost?